reframejs/reframe/docs/reframe-rationale.md

 most of the code you write directly uses these DOTADIW libraries, independently of Reframe.

 For example,
-you would add RESTFul API endpoints by directly using hapi's interface.
+you would add a RESTFul API by directly using hapi's interface.
 The code implementing the RESTFul API is then entirely independent of Reframe and can be fully re-used after escaping Reframe.
 (Technically Reframe is, on the server-side, mostly just a hapi plugin; Most of your server code will use hapi directly, know nothing about Reframe, and will be re-usable after escaping Reframe.)